info.StudioPintura@gmail.com

 Cast Study - in Clay

-Copy a Plaster Cast in Clay - Instructor: Lois Rhomberg
+Copy a Classic Plaster Cast in Clay - Instructor: Lois Rhomberg

 Deep-dive into observation, measurements, and sculpture skills by copying an existing Plaster Sculpture in earth or plasticene clay.